angelxuanchang/nlp-class/hw0.md

     dev.out score: 0.98
     test.out score: 0.97

+### Preparing your report

+You should prepare a short (<1 page) report on what you did in this assignment.

+The report should include the following:
+* Group name with names of group members
+* A summary of the task you are addressing (in this case, English word segmentation) and what you are aiming to achieve
+* Short description of your method
+* Results (both quantitative and qualitative) comparing your method to the baseline (default) solution
+* Discussion of alternative methods you tried and how well they worked (or didn't work)
+* Breakdown of contributions by each group member

+Your report should be submitted as `report.pdf`  Using LaTex for preparing your reports is recommended (see [Overleaf](https://www.overleaf.com) for online editing of LaTex documents), but not required.

 ### Submit your homework on Canvas

 Once you are done with your homework submit all the relevant materials